A Batwa man demonstrates traditional fire-starting techniques near Bwindi Impenetrable Forest National Park, Uganda.

 One of the most rewarding aspects of travel is learning to see the world from a different point of view.
 Getting to know the local people is a great way to do this.
 By listening to their stories and immersing yourself in their culture, you’ll start to see the land through their eyes.

 Not the type to just walk up to a stranger and start chatting?
 Wary that you’ll be met with a manufactured performance that leaves everyone uncomfortable?
 Have no fear!
 A number of non-profit and community development organizations throughout Uganda arrange authentic, unstaged cultural encounters as a way to deepen visitors’ appreciation of their vibrant nation.
-In this article, we highlight a few cultural activities that Ujuzi travelers to Uganda have enjoyed and recommended to others.
+In this article, we highlight a few cultural activities that Ujuzi travelers to this East African nation have enjoyed and recommended to others.

 Batwa men demonstrate a traditional tree-climbing technique.
 Photo taken by Petra Kilian-Gehring on an Ujuzi safari.